 [This is the second excerpt from my How to Sell Backup to Your CFO whitepaper.
-Download the full whitepaper for instant gratification, or you can also read the first excerpt from the whitepaper here.]
+Read the first excerpt from the whitepaper here.]

 What Are the Industry Consequences of Data Loss?

 Data loss costs will tend to vary by industry because the dependence upon technology and data is correlated to industry.
 Of course, there’s a wide variance within an industry because of a number of additional factors, such as company size and corporate psycho graphics (in terms of technology adoption).

 There is no available breakdown of cost on an industry basis; however, in 2000, the Meta Group surveyed various industries and computed the cost of downtime.
 This information is depicted in the table below.

 Beyond the immediate financial impact of data loss, other consequences include a loss of customer confidence, corporate liability and the loss of current and future business.

 What Are the Regulatory Consequences of Data Loss?

 Regulatory compliance describes the goal that corporations or public agencies conform and comply with relevant laws and regulations.
 CFOs care about regulatory compliance because of the consequences dealt when companies are not able to prove compliance.
 The consequences range from corporate fines to the loss of personal freedom in the most egregarous cases.